RedRise/lm/README.md

 How can I call it?

-* At you convenience, add python and the folder containing lm.py in your path to be able to call it like that: "python lm.py"
+* At you convenience, add python and the folder containing lm.py in your path to be able to call it like that: `python lm.py`
-* You can also make this script executable to call it this way "./lm.py"
+* You can also make this script executable to call it this way `./lm.py`
-* you can make an alias for your terminal: in that case, we recommend to start with this default lm call: "lm.py -r @size:500"
+* you can make an alias for your terminal: in that case, we recommend to start with this default lm call: `lm.py -r @size:500`
 * Or the hard way, (for windows users for exemple):
   `c:/python/python.exe f:/myscriptfolder/lm.py`